Well, I never thought I’d see this day.

 So it’ll take some time.
 I won’t be the best cyclist Santa Monica has ever seen, it’s cool.
 It’s fun, great exercise and I feel like an official resident now.

-I say definitely try on the local persona.
-Buy a guitar and black hair dye, or a polo shirt and loafers, board shorts and some marijuana, or pick whether you’re going to be a Crip or a Blood, it’ll be a good time!
+Try on the local persona.
+Buy a guitar and black hair dye, or a polo shirt and loafers, board shorts and some marijuana, or decide whether you want to be a Crip or a Blood, it’ll be a good time!

 If it doesn’t work out you can always pick up and move in 12 short months when your lease is up!
-(Unless you actually did join a gang, that’s actually for life…. my bad)
+(Unless you actually did join a gang, that’s probably more complicated)

 ……and if you’re ever in the Santa Monica area and happen to hit a blonde amateur cyclist on the road, please inform my parents and publicly blame my boyfriend.